hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 ```
 fw_setenv EngDebugFlag 0x1
 ```
-9. Reboot the router
+9. Reboot the router.
-10. As soon as you read `Hit any key to stop autoboot:` press Enter
+10. As soon as you read `Hit any key to stop autoboot:` press Enter.
 11. If everything went ok you should have the following prompt:
 ```
 ZHAL>